Sequential Spectral Clustering of Data Sequences: Simulation Results

+\textbf{Synthetic Dataset 3:} We consider $40$ multivariate Gaussian distributed data sequences in $3$ clusters with mean vectors as shown in Fig.~\ref{fig:circleprob3clus} and covariance matrix $0.4I_2$.
+Fig.~\ref{fig:circle3clus} shows the performance of the various algorithms.
+For this simulation, we fix $B=30$ for the memory-efficient algorithms.
+We observe that the efficient algorithms IA-SEQ-SPEC, SEQ-SPEC-B, and IA-SEQ-SPEC-B perform comparably to SEQ-SPEC, and all of them outperform SPEC.

+\textbf{Real-world Dataset 1:} We consider the MovieLens dataset, which comprises user ratings for various movies and genres \cite{cantador2011second}.
+We consider $M=6$ users and group them into $K=4$ clusters.
+For clustering, we observe users’ ratings for the Comedy and Drama genres; hence, at each round, the algorithm observes $d=2$ dimensional samples.
+Fig.~\ref{fig:movielens} shows the performance of the various algorithms.
+We observe that SEQ-SPEC and SEQ-KMED show the best performance, followed by IA-SEQ-SPEC and then SEQ-SLINK.

-\textbf{Real world Dataset - MNIST:} We consider the Modified National Institute of Standards and Technology (MNIST) dataset \cite{lecun2002gradient}, which consists of images of digits from 0 to 9.
-We consider each of the digits as a cluster.
+\textbf{Real world Dataset 2:} We consider the Modified National Institute of Standards and Technology (MNIST) dataset \cite{lecun2002gradient}, which consists of images of digits from 0 to 9.
+We consider each digit as a cluster.
 We divide the set of all data points corresponding to digit $i$ into two subsets, where each of these 2 subsets is a data sequence corresponding to the $i^{th}$ digit.
 Hence, we have $20$ data sequences and $10$ clusters.
-Figure \ref{fig:MNIST} shows that our proposed algorithms, SEQ-SPEC, and IA-SEQ-SPEC perform better than SEQ-KMED and SEQ-SLINK in this case.
+Fig.~\ref{fig:MNIST} shows that our proposed algorithms, SEQ-SPEC, and IA-SEQ-SPEC perform better than SEQ-KMED and SEQ-SLINK.